apache/druid/docs/ingestion/native-batch.md

 |paths|HDFS paths.
 Can be either a JSON array or comma-separated string of paths.
 Wildcards like `*` are supported in these paths.
 Empty files located under one of the given paths will be skipped.|None|yes|

 You can also ingest from other storage using the HDFS input source if the HDFS client supports that storage.
-However, if you want to ingest from cloud storage, consider using the proper input sources for them.
+However, if you want to ingest from cloud storage, consider using the service-specific input source for your data storage.
 If you want to use a non-hdfs protocol with the HDFS input source, you need to include the protocol you want in `druid.ingestion.hdfs.allowedProtocols`.
 See [HDFS input source security configuration](../configuration/index.md#hdfs-input-source) for more details.